unisonweb/olddocsite/_includes/gettingstarted.markdown

 * It is _append-only_: once a file in the `.unison` directory is created, it is never modified, and files are always named uniquely and deterministically based on their content.
 * As a result, a Unison codebase can be versioned and sync'd with Git or any similar tool and will never generate a conflict in those tools.
 (Though diverging concurrent edits are still a fact of life, they don't show up as a Git conflict and are surfaced by Unison via a separate `todo` command in the codebase manager.)

-> 🐘 Remember that `pull git@github.com:unisonweb/unisonbase.git` we used in the [quickstart guide][quickstart]?
+> 🐘 Remember that `pull git@github.com:unisonweb/unisonbase.git` we used in the [quickstart guide][quickstart].
 That used git behind the scenes to sync new definitions from the remote Unison codebase to the local codebase.

 Because of the append-only nature of the codebase format, we can cache all sorts of interesting information about definitions in the codebase and _never have to worry about cache invalidation_.
 For instance, Unison is a statically typed language and we know the type of all definitions added to the codebase (the codebase is always in a well-typed state).
 So one thing that's useful and easy to maintain is an index that lets us query for definitions in the codebase by their type.
 Try out the following commands: